epics-modules/measComp/docs/source/measCompMultiFunctionDoc.rst

    ## Configure port driver
    # MultiFunctionConfig(portName,        # The name to give to this asyn port driver
-   #                     boardNum,        # The number of this board assigned by the Measurement Computing Instacal program
+   #                     uniqueID,        # For USB the serial number.
+For Ethernet the MAC address or IP address.
    #                     maxInputPoints,  # Maximum number of input points for waveform digitizer
    #                     maxOutputPoints) # Maximum number of output points for waveform generator
    MultiFunctionConfig("1608G_1", 1, 1048576, 1048576)
    dbLoadTemplate("1608G.substitutions.big")

+The uniqueID is a string that identifies the device to be controlled.

+- For USB devices the uniqueID is the serial number, which is printed on the device (e.g. "01F6335A").
+- For Ethernet devices the uniqueID can either be the MAC address (e.g. "00:80:2F:24:53:DE"), or the IP address (e.g. "10.54.160.216").
+  The MAC address or IP address can be used for devices on the local subnet, while the IP address must be used for devices on other subnets.

-The measComp module comes with example iocBoot/ directories that contain example startup scripts and example substitutions files.
-These directories are iocUSB1208, iocUSB1608G, iocUSB1608G-2A0, iocUSB2408, iocUSB231, iocUSBC9513, iocUSBCTR, and iocMeasCompDemo.
+The measComp module comes with example iocBoot/ directories that contain example startup scripts and example substitutions files for each supported model.

-.. _Databases:

 Databases
 ---------